“Our operators can’t take a break. They are monitoring critical operations.”

-This was part of the discussion during my recent keynote on “Impact of Shiftwork on Sleep Cycles, Energy, & Weight” at the annual meeting of the Nuclear Medical Resource Professionals.
-Those in attendance included the members of the US Nuclear Regulatory Committee, plus medical staff at the plants.
-That included nurses, physician assistants, and doctors who are responsible to ensure that the nuclear reactor operators, security force and fire brigades are medically qualified to perform their duties.
+This was part of the discussion during my keynote on “Impact of Shiftwork on Sleep Cycles, Energy, & Weight” at an annual meeting of the Nuclear Medical Resource Professionals.
+Those in attendance included the members of the US Nuclear Regulatory Committee, plus nurses, physician assistants, and doctors who are responsible to ensure that the nuclear reactor operators, security force and fire brigades are medically qualified to perform their duties.

 Benefits of Taking a Recovery Break

 - Reduce errors and accidents.
 Risk of errors and accidents increase as time at task increases without a break.
 One study compared taking breaks every 2, 4, or 6 hours during a 12-hour shift.
 After working 6 hours without a break, risks were 50% greater than when participants took a break every 2 hours.

 - Increase productivity.
 While it’s easy to get swept up in the idea that taking time away from our desk means that it will take longer to do what we need to do, this isn’t the case.
 Taking a break helps us avoid making errors, keeps us creative, and improves our overall mental performance.
 A study from Texas A&M University (my alma mater BTW) compared call center workers who sat and those who had a “stand-capable” desk (meaning they had the option to stand).
 Turns out the productivity of the stand-capable desk users significantly increased over time, from ∼23% in the 1st month to ∼53% over the next 6 months.